Overview of Promote Employee Retention Process

 #4.
 Guide your employees well for the employee retention process

-The key behind having an employee satisfied with his work is not just the salary you pay and the number of digits in it, but also about how well the employee does the work he has been assigned.
-It is common human nature to give up on things that are not done up to the mark, and especially if it is some important task that requires attention.
-Satisfaction with their work is essential, and not only is the employee responsible for it but also the employers.
+The key behind having an employee satisfied with his work is the salary you pay and the number of digits in it, and how well the employee does his assigned work.
+It is common human nature to give up on things that are not done up to the mark, especially if it is an important task requiring attention.
+Satisfaction with their work is essential, and the employee is responsible for it and the employers.

 You need to guide your employees well about their work, any new project that they take up and anything complicated or new that comes their way.
 They may know all the rules, but to be a guide to ensure that they give their best is both a sign that you are interested in their work and a trait that keeps the employees interested in improving the work’s quality.
 However, by guidance, it does not give you the right to poke into every decision of theirs.
 Just let them do it the right way with some help from you, always there for them.

 It has been a story at every step of life that the one, who is weak, is given more attention, and the ones who are doing their work properly are often neglected in the attempt to make the ones who are weak improve.
 Even at offices and workplaces, the ones who are still competing to get their work done or are not that talented end up consuming all the senior workers’ time.
 You try and guide them through and through, forgetting that there is a set of talented workers, but there are things that they might need you to look at.
 It seems rather partial, and you might seem a bit disinterested in their work.